dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 The grammar will be changed to allow ``<identifier> |`new'`` anywhere we currently denote a named constructor name, and we make it a primary expression to tear-off an unnamed constructor as `classRef.new`.

+You cannot have both a `C` and a `C.new` constructor declaration in the same class, they denote the same constructor, so we extend the section on class member conflicts to say:

+> It is a compile-time error if $C$ declares a constructor named \code{$C$} and a constructor named \code{$C$.\NEW{}}.

+(Alternatively we expand the notion of *basename* to cover constructors, make both constructors `C` and `C.new` have the same basename, and then simply say that it's a compile-time error if a class has two declarations with the same basename.
+That would automatically cover having two constructors with the same name).

 ### Explicitly instantiated classes and function tear-offs

 The above allows you to explicitly instantiate a constructor tear-off as `List<int>.filled`.
 We do not have a similar ability to explicitly instantiate function tear-offs.
 Currently you have to provide a context type and rely on implicit instantiation if you want to tear off an instantiated version of a generic function.